-- Individuals wanting to test their knowledge or preparation for graduate study in quantitative or computational finance.
+- Individuals wanting to test their knowledge or preparation for graduate study in computational finance.

-- The Computational Finance certificate (but not QFCF) can be used as a stepping stone into the MS program, including transferring up to 12 credits toward the MS requirements.
+- The Computational Finance certificate can be used as a stepping stone into the MS program, including applying up to 12 credits toward the MS requirements.
 Students must obtain GNM status with the UW Graduate School before courses begin to preserve this option.

 - Those with a complex personal investment portfolio they want to manage hands-on, or with interest in the field as a hobby, and who have very strong math backgrounds.